lumigo-io/serverless-lumigo-plugin/README.md

   - serverless-lumigo
 ```

+* at the momment, integration with https://github.com/floydspace/serverless-esbuild is not fully working. instead you can install the tracer via https://github.com/lumigo-io/lumigo-node. or via Lumigo platform UI.

 ## Node.js functions

 For Node.js functions, the plugin would install the latest version of the Lumigo tracer for Node.js during `serverless package` and `serverless deploy`.
 It would also wrap your functions as well, so you only need to configure your Lumigo token in a `custom` section inside the `serverless.yml`.